A dropped kerb or vehicle access request allows you to access your driveway from across the pavement.

 If approved, we will check that the work meets the agreed standards once it is complete.
-We maintain a list of approved contractors who could undertake this work.
+We have a list of contractors permitted to carry out Vehicle Crossing works in Lincolnshire who could do this work.

-You will be liable for the quality of the work for two years.
+You are liable for the quality of the work for two years.
 After that, we will maintain it.